|

 - The Dark Moon:

-- About 3 to 5 days before the eventual return to new where
+- About 3 to 5 days before the eventual return to the new moon

-the cycle begins again, the moon enters a dark phase.
-The moon
+phase, where the cycle begins again, the moon enters a dark phase.

-sits at about 2:30 on the dial.
-Here the moon is neither illuminated
+The moon sits at about 2:30 on the dial.
+Here the moon is neither

-by the sun (in a crescent phase), nor is it able to reflect the
+illuminated by the sun (in a crescent phase), nor is it able

-light of the sun providing an outline of it's surface (as in
+to reflect the light of the sun providing an outline of it's

-the new moon phase).
-It is truly dark and seemingly has disappeared
+surface (as in the new moon phase).
+It is truly dark and seemingly

 -